 Vanguard Total International Stock Index Fund Admiral Shares – $VTIAX

 There’s a lot of worlds out there beyond the US, and you don’t want all of your eggs in that basket.
 If the US goes into a recession, it’s important to hedge your bets by diversifying with other countries.
 This fund invests 44% in Europe, 30% in Asian/Pacific, 20% in Emerging Markets (Africa, India, others).

 A Bond Fund

 Which bond fund I recommend you go with will depend on what type of Vanguard account you have.
-If it’s a retirement account, in an IRA, a Roth IRA or a 401k, I’d recommend Vanguard Total Bond Market Index Fund Admiral Shares (VBTLX).
-If this is in a brokerage account, it could help to read about my article on how to choose between accounts to better understand why I’d recommend Vanguard Intermediate-Term Tax-Exempt Fund Investor Shares (VWITX) instead.
-The idea is that is that this fund would result in less taxes for you every year — an important thing to keep in mind.
+If it’s a retirement account, in an IRA, a Roth IRA or a 401k, I’d recommend Vanguard Total Bond Market Index Fund Admiral Shares, $VBTLX.
+If this is in a brokerage account, it could help to read about my article on how to choose between accounts to better understand why I’d recommend Vanguard Intermediate-Term Tax-Exempt Fund Investor Shares, $VWITX, instead.
+The idea is that this fund would result in fewer taxes for you every year — an important thing to keep in mind.